annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 X = Extract(X^, CLSNZ(EMask(X))) = X = Extract(X^, VF))

-Expectedly, live outs should be calculated the same way as during “normal” vectorization, I.e. we extract the last lane of the last vectorized iteration.
-One exception to this is when the live-out is part of the condition that makes up a data dependent exit.
+Expectedly, live outs should be calculated the same way as during “normal” vectorization, I.e. we extract the last lane of the last "completely" vectorized iteration.
+We add this term "completely" vectorized iteration because if we were to exit the vectorized loop during the vectorized early exit check, that is not considered a completed vectorized iteration.
+As an example, consider a live-out which is part of the condition that makes up a data dependent exit:

 .. code::